mozilla-l10n/localizer-documentation/src/products/firefox_android/testing.md

 ## Fixes in Pontoon

 When issues can be fixed in [Pontoon](https://pontoon.mozilla.org/projects/), open the [Firefox for Android](https://pontoon.mozilla.org/projects/firefox-for-android/) project and pick your locale to find the specific string in Pontoon.
 Click on the top right of the page, where it says *All Strings*.
 Type the string into the search bar and press Enter, and click the magnifying glass icon to open filters and refine your search.
-Read more about search [here](https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/translation_workspace.html#string-list-and-search).
+Read more about search [here](../../tools/pontoon/translation_workspace.html#string-list-and-search).

 Note that while users with Translator or Manager permissions can edit strings directly, contributors can only submit a suggestion.
-For more information, see [this section](https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/translate.html) on translating in Pontoon.
+For more information, see [this section](../../tools/pontoon/translate.html) on translating in Pontoon.

 ## Fixes in Bugzilla

-If an issue cannot be fixed in Pontoon, you will have to open a bug in Bugzilla in Firefox for Android [here](https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox%20for%20Android&component=L10N) (under the L10N *Component)*.
-Note that you will need to log in or create a [Bugzilla](https://bugzilla.mozilla.org/home) account to file a bug.
+If an issue cannot be fixed in Pontoon, you will have to open a bug in Bugzilla in Firefox for Android [here](https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox%20for%20Android&component=L10N) (under the L10N Component) Note that you will need to log in or create a [Bugzilla](https://bugzilla.mozilla.org/home) account to file a bug.

-Whenever in doubt, contact the current localization mobile ePM ([consult the list](../l10n_project_managers.md) of localization project managers).
+Whenever in doubt, contact the [project manager for Firefox for Android](../l10n_project_managers.md).

 ## Pre-requisites for testing

 ### Download Nightly

 If you have an Android device, it’s best to test Firefox with Nightly builds ([download](https://play.google.com/store/apps/details?id=org.mozilla.fenix)), as they are updated each day with the latest translations.
-Change the device’s system language in Android settings, or switch the in-app language from Firefox Nightly’s *Settings* (three dot menu \-\> *Settings* \-\> *Language*).
+Change the device’s system language in Android settings, or switch the in-app language from Firefox Nightly’s *Settings* (three dot menu → *Settings* → *Language*).

 ### Install Android Studio Code

 If you do not have an Android device, or if your Nightly build contains data you do not want to lose, you can use Android Studio Code on your PC to test the browser, including localized onboarding screens.
 Here are the instructions to set it up:

 1. [Download](https://developer.android.com/studio) Android Studio Code (it's free).
 2. Install and run.
-Create an empty project (*File \-\> New \-\> New Project \-\> Empty activity)*.
+Create an empty project (*File → New → New Project → Empty activity)*.
 3. On the right-hand side of the Android Studio interface, look for the *Device Manager* icon (hover over icons to find it).
 If you don’t see it, open it from the top menu: *View* \-\> *Tool Windows* \-\> *Device Manager*.
 4. Then, you can add a virtual device (such as Pixel 9a) by clicking on the “+” icon to the top-right corner of where the code shows.
 Then choose *Create Virtual Device*.
 5. Now you can run a new virtual device: click the play icon next to your virtual device name.
 After a few moments, an Android phone window should appear.